 - Good running socks.
 My favorite are these Darn Tough socks.

 - A high quality sports drink, this is mostly if you are training for a longer race, you'll need to be sure to replenish your electrolytes as well as get some calories in on your training runs and rides.
-My favorite is Skratch Labs because it's made with real ingredients and has a good amount of carbs for fuel.
-It also tastes good!
+Infinite and Skratch Labs are my favorites because they made with high-quality ingredients and have a good balance of electrolytes, etc. And they tastes good!

 Who am I??
 I am an athlete and a Family Nurse practitioner with over eight years of clinical experience helping ordinary women cut through all the hype and figure out what actually works for their bodies.
 If you've ever been told by your healthcare provider that "it's all in your head" or that what you are going through is "normal," I can help!
 It's not all in your head and just because something is common doesn't mean it is normal.

 Schedule a free consultation so you can get started on your path to optimal health now!